San Francisco Activities

 Baseball: AT&T Park, located just two miles from the hotel, is home to the San Francisco Giants.
 Catch the spirit of America's favorite pastime!
 Please see the Concierge for information regarding game dates and times as well as with ticket purchases.

-Football: Candlestick Park is located just 12 miles from the hotel and is home to the San Francisco 49ers.
+Football: Levi's Stadium is located 49 miles from the hotel in Santa Clara and is home to the San Francisco 49ers.
 Watch the thrill of NFL football!
 Please see the Concierge for information regarding game dates and times as well as with ticket purchases.